RPiOVN/p2pvps-server/README.md

 that device in the P2P VPS marketplace.

-While [the applications of such a network](https://raspberry-hosting.com/en/applications) are similar, the P2P VPS marketplace will never have the speed or reliabilty of the commercial outfits linked above.
+While [the applications of such a network](https://raspberry-hosting.com/en/applications) are similar, the P2P VPS marketplace will never have the speed or reliabilityof the commercial outfits linked above.
 Instead, the focus of P2P VPS is to create a decentralized network of anonymous web servers, capable of delivering websites or web apps, in order to prevent censorship and promote free speech.